 The timepath of beef consumption for scheduled caste Hindus suggests that religious identity is indeed strengthened by conflict.
 Notice, however, that our framework-in which households are choosing between two possible identities (religious and ethnic)-has additional implications, compared to a model where households simply choose how religious to be, and choose to become more religious at times of conflict.
-For example, for Muslims, beef is not a taboo and so the prescribed behavior for someone identifying as Muslim allows for high beef consumption.
-In contrast, the average household in most States of India consumes no or little beef and so low beef consumption is part of a shared ethnic identity.
-These two prescribed behaviors are indicated as points on the horizontal axis in the graphic below.
-If religious tensions lead Muslims to identify more with their religious identity, this necessarily means identifying less with their ethnic identity with the implication that beef consumption should rise as they move between the two groups' prescribed behaviors.
+For example, beef is not a taboo for Muslims, and so the prescribed behavior for someone identifying as Muslim allows for high beef consumption.
+In contrast, the average household in most States of India consumes no or little beef and so the typical ethnic cuisine is characterized by low beef consumption.
+These two prototypical behaviors are indicated as points on the horizontal axis in the graphic below.
+If religious tensions lead Muslims to identify more with their religious identity, this means identifying less with their ethnic identity, with the implication that beef consumption should rise as they move between the two groups' prescribed behaviors.

-This prediction from the binary identity choice is strongly supported by the timepath of Muslim consumption in the upper left panel of Figure 2.
-Muslim beef avoidance drops markedly around the time of conflict before rising back up in subsequent months.
+This prediction is strongly supported by the timepath of Muslim beef consumption (upper left panel of Figure 2).
+Beef avoidance drops markedly around the time of conflict before rising back up in subsequent months.